AwesomeTMC/GLE-Guide/README.md

 # GLE Guide
-This guide will help you:
+This guide can help you do the following with the Galaxy Level Engine:
 - Set up a riivolution patch with GLE included for your mod
 - Set up a hubworld
 - Get a galaxy working